50 Interesting & Fun Facts About Louisiana State You Should Know

 New Orleans has modern-day "vampires"

 While Louisiana has a long history of vampire legends and folklore, there is a "real-life community of vampires" residing in present-day New Orleans.
 This group of self-identifying vampires periodically consume human blood from willing participants they refer to as "donors."
-Some members of this vampire community have even had their teeth altered into fang shapes.
-It is estimated there are about 50 active members of this vampire community in New Orleans.

-A pathway of green grass with white graves on each side under a partly cloudy sky
+A pathway of green grass with white graves on each side, under a partly cloudy sky

-Dating back to 1789, Saint Louis Cemetery is one of the oldest in the United States
+Going back to 1789, Saint Louis Cemetery is one of the oldest in the United States

 The Saint Louis Cemetery draws over 100,000 visitors a year

-Known as "the city of the dead'', the Saint Louis Cemetery in New Orleans is one of the oldest and most visited cemeteries in the country.
 Dating back to 1789, the Saint Louis Cemetery has many famous and historical gravesites, including Marie Laveau, the "Voodoo Queen of New Orleans."
 The cemetery intrigues over 100,000 visitors a year with its history and unique above-ground tomb structure.

 New Orleans has a Museum of Death

-Not for the faint of heart, the Museum of Death showcases macabre exhibits and artifacts.
-Many of their presentations relate to gruesome murders and notorious serial killers.
 Visitors interested in true crime find it fascinating, while others report the museum goes too far.
 Regardless, the Museum of Death remains a popular attraction for those interested in all the creepy happenings in New Orleans.

 Louisiana is nicknamed the Pelican State

 Louisiana is known for the brown pelicans that frequent the state's waterways and are the official state bird.
-The pelican is also prominently featured on many Louisiana State Symbols, including the Flag, Seal, and brochures offering information on Louisiana.
+The pelican is also prominently featured on many Louisiana state symbols, including the Flag, Seal, and brochures offering information on Louisiana.
 This has led to the Louisiana state nickname of the Pelican State.

 Facts About Louisiana History